 Thankfully, America is now experiencing an essential oil revolution, and their use is growing in popularity.
 So, let’s celebrate the fact that essential oils are becoming so popular!
 But it needs to stay that way—and in order for that to happen, you need to have easily accessible information that is simple to understand and implement.

 Have you ever smelled the crisp, refreshing scent of a fresh cut lemon?

-If so, you may have already experienced the power of essential oils and not even know it.
+If so, you may have already experienced the power of essential oils and not even known it.

 Essential oils are responsible for the fragrances you smell.
 They’re also the nutritional compounds inside many plants and herbs.
-And once extracted from the plant or herb, they bring many of the same health-giving benefits to the table.
+And once extracted from the plant or herb, they bring many of the same well-being benefits to the table.
 One reason they’re so powerful is because they’re the “essence” of the real plant or herb, only in a highly concentrated form.
-In fact, one small, 15 mL bottle of lemon essential oil can contain up to 45 lemons!
+In fact, one small, 15 mL bottle of lemon essential oil can be made from up to 45 lemons!

 Where Does the Aroma Come From?

 The naturally occurring aromas of essential oils come from volatile compounds inside the fruit or plant.
 When pressed and concentrated, the rinds of citrus fruits or the roots, stems and flowers of plants release volatile compounds that represent the true essence of the plant.